Rounak-stha/otp_ui/README.md

-# OTO Code Validation Page
+# OTP Code Validation Page

 A simple application with a page which allows user to input six digit OTP code as part of user verification flow.